Canada Express Entry

 3. A passport or travel document

-Reach out to us and one of our immigration specialists will you in checking your eligibility status.
+Reach out to us and one of our immigration specialists will help you in checking your eligibility status.

 To be qualified to apply for Express Entry as a skilled worker, you must meet the following criteria: